Eye Diseases Decorative Banner - 3 outlines of eyes over a green and yellow background

 How does thyroid eye disease affect mental health?

-TED can cause eye pain, double vision, loss of vision, and changes to your appearance which may impact your quality of life.
-The impacts of TED can lead you to experience to depression, anxiety, loss of independence, and reduced self-confidence.
+Thyroid eye disease can cause eye pain, double vision, loss of vision, and changes to your appearance which may impact your quality of life.
+The impacts of TED may lead you to experience to depression, anxiety, loss of independence, and reduced self-confidence.
 You may have a decreased desire to socialize with others, have trouble with productivity at school or work, and stop doing activities you once enjoyed.

-To help support your mental health as you deal with TED:
+To help support your mental health, consider the following:

 • Talk to your doctor: Talk to your doctor about any changes to your emotional well-being.
 Ask questions on how TED will affect your daily life and work.

 • Seek support: Seek out support groups of others who are going through TED.
-The Graves’ Disease and Thyroid Foundation offers support groups for people with Graves’ disease, Thyroid Eye Disease, and other thyroid conditions.
+The TED Community Organization and the Graves’ Disease and Thyroid Foundation offers support groups for people with Graves’ disease, Thyroid Eye Disease, and other thyroid conditions.
 These groups can help you learn about your condition, share your experience, and find support.

-• Connect with others: Stay connected friends and family to keep you from feeling isolated.
+• Connect with others: Stay connected with friends and family to keep you from feeling isolated.
+Consider involving your closest family and friends in your treatment, let them know how they can support you during this process.

 • Take time to enjoy life: Take part in activities or hobbies that make you happy.